Skewat2712/Article-Generator-Chatbot/README.md

-# Article Generator Chatbot (Local LLMs + Auto-Evaluation)
+# Article Generator Chatbot (Local LLMs & Auto-Evaluation)

-A **Streamlit-based chatbot** that uses local open-source LLMs (Mistral, Gemma, LLaMA2 via Ollama) to generate detailed articles from user-provided topics.
-It automatically evaluates the output for **fluency, relevance, accuracy**, and **safety**, then recommends the best-performing model.
+A Streamlit-based chatbot that uses local open-source LLMs (Mistral, Gemma, LLaMA2 via Ollama) to generate detailed articles from user-provided topics.
+It automatically evaluates the output for fluency, relevance, accuracy, and safety, then recommends the best-performing model.

 ---